abray1978/ConvertDTStoAC3/README.txt

+THIS APPLICATION IS PROVIDED AS IS.
+AUTHOR IS NOT RESPONSIBLE FOR ANY DAMAGE OR ISSUES THAT IT MAY CAUSE.

 This .NET application was built to allow me to basically convert DTS to AC3 using MKVTOOLNIX, FFMPEG all with SABNZBD.

 I used the logic from mkvdts2ac3.sh, written by Jake Wharton <jakewharton@gmail.com> & Chris Hoekstra <chris.hoekstra@gmail.com>